mdozmorov/Microbiome_notes/README.md

 - `KrakenUniq` - Extension of the original k-mer-based classification with a HyperLogLog algorithm for assessing the coverage of unique k-mers (cardinality).
 Better handling of false positives. https://github.com/fbreitwieser/krakenuniq
     - Breitwieser, F. P., D. N. Baker, and S. L. Salzberg.
 “KrakenUniq: Confident and Fast Metagenomics Classification Using Unique k-Mer Counts.”
 Genome Biology 19, no. 1 (December 2018). https://doi.org/10.1186/s13059-018-1568-0.

+## Phylogenetics

+- `phyloT` - generates phylogenetic trees from based on the NCBI taxonomy.
+Input: NCBI scientific names and more, output: tree in Newick and other formats.
+Results can be visualized in iTOL, interactive Tree Of Life. https://phylot.biobyte.de/

 ## Differential analysis